 Immediately After Atherectomy

 Once the atherectomy is complete, you’ll be moved to a recovery area.
-Here, medical staff will closely monitor your condition and ensure you are stable.
+Here, medical staff, including a multidisciplinary care team of nurses and specialists, will closely monitor your condition and support your recovery to ensure you are stable.

 It’s common to feel some discomfort or soreness at the catheter insertion site.
 This typically subsides within a day or two and can be managed with prescribed pain relievers.